vidbina/vidbina.github.io/_drafts/2017-12-20-function-composition.markdown

 The type of the composition operator `(.)` is defined as
-$(\beta \to \gamma) \to (\alpha \to \beta) \to \alpha \to \gamma$ which I guess means that
+$(\beta \to \gamma) \to (\alpha \to \beta) \to \alpha \to \gamma$ which I dumb down to
+ - two operands, each being funtions, are composed to produce a new function
+ $\alpha \to \gamma$
+ - compositions are processed from the rightmost function towards the left therefore one may state that, regardless how many compositions are chained
+ together:
- - the output type of the first argument (function $\beta \to \gamma$) dictates the type of the resulting function (or composition) so I guess it makes sense to state that the first function sits at the end of the pipe.
+   - the output type of the leftmost operand (in our simplified expression above, function $\beta \to \gamma$) dictates the return type of the resulting function (or composition) so I guess it makes sense to state that the leftmost function sits at the end of the pipe.
- - the composition operator takes two functions and applies an argument to the composition
+   - the rightmost function represents the first function that will be applied

 ## Links